-You can buy Wyndham Rewards points at any time for 1.3 cents each, so this bonus brings the cost down to as low as 0.72cpp (cents per point).
-That’s a very good deal provided you have a use for the points and is almost the lowest their points have been sold for in the past.
+You can buy Wyndham Rewards points at any time for 1.3 cents each, so this bonus brings the cost down to as low as 0.68cpp (cents per point).
+That’s a very good deal, provided you have a use for the points.

-While we never recommend buying points speculatively, these points could be quite useful for Vacasa Vacation Rentals, allowing you to get a 4-night stay at a 1-bedroom property for as low as ~$442 – or less if you have a Wyndham credit card that offers a 10% discount on award stays.
-However, remember that Wyndham changed their award chart last year and also changed redemption values for Vacasa stays from that same date.
+While we never recommend buying points speculatively, these points could potentially be useful for Vacasa Vacation Rentals, allowing you to get a 4-night stay at a 1-bedroom property for as low as ~$416, or less if you have a Wyndham credit card that offers a 10% discount on award stays.
+However, we’ve seen increasing reports of difficulty in redeeming for Vacasa rentals and Wyndham recently added a restriction making Vacasa rentals bookable just 6 months in advance at maximum.
+It is also worth a mention that Wyndham has an “experiences” marketplace to bid on or buy experience packages.
+Some of those might be good deals in conjunction with this sale.

 The Deal